Logarithms of Catalan generating functions: A combinatorial approach: Introduction

 Higher powers $\log^a G_k$, $a\geq 2$, were examined in~\cite{chu2019} and~\cite{prod2019}, explicit formulas for the coefficients were derived --- in terms of harmonic numbers in the former and in terms of Stirling cycle numbers in the latter work.
 The proofs are of algebraic nature and involve general inversion formulas --- in particular, the Lagrange inversion formula.

 Here, we present a combinatorial, bijective proof providing explicit expressions for the coefficients of $\log G_k$ by means of exact enumeration.
 The proof easily generalizes to the case of the higher powers $\log^a G_k$, $a\geq 2$.
-For example, in the aforementioned case of the squared logarithm $\log^2 C_k$, we obtain where $H_m:=\sum_{i=1}^m\frac{1}{i}$ for $m\in\N$.
+For example, in the aforementioned case of the squared logarithm $\log^2 G_k$, we obtain

 Naturally, this expression for the coefficients can be rewritten to match the one by Knuth presented above.
 In the general case $a\geq 1$, we get the formula

 where